|

 In the meantime, Steven Smith had released several collections of

-Autumn Is The End (Darla, 1998), perhaps too static (except for
+Autumn Is The End (Darla, 1998) also contains the

-From Ashes Come (3 Acre Floor, 1999), slightly more dissonant and
+The pieces on From Ashes Come (3 Acre Floor, 1999) were more

 The EP The Death Of Last Year's Man (Emperor Jones, 2001) contains four